-The freelist versions of new and delete both run in $\Theta(1)$ time, except in the case where the freelist is exhausted and the system version of new must be called.
+The freelist versions of new and delete both run in $\Theta(1)$ time, except in the case where the freelist is exhausted and the new operation must be called.
 On my computer, a call to the overloaded new and delete operators requires about one tenth of the time required by the system free-store operators.

 There is an additional efficiency gain to be had from a freelist implementation.
 The implementation of Figure 4.11 makes a separate call to the system new operator for each link node requested whenever the freelist is empty.
 These link nodes tend to be small - only a few bytes more than the size of the element field.
-If at some point in time the program requires thousands of active link nodes, these will
+If at some point in time the program requires thousands of active link nodes, these will have been created by many calls to the system version of new.
+An alternative is to allocate many link nodes in a single call to the system version of new, anticipating that if the freelist is exhausted now, more nodes will be needed soon.
+It is faster to make one call to new to get space for 100 link nodes, and then load all 100 onto

 '''

 // Singly linked list node with freelist support

-template <typename Elem> class Link {
+template <typename E> class Link {

 private:

-static Link<Elem> freelist; // Reference to freelist head
+static Link<E> freelist; // Reference to freelist head

 public:

-Elem element;

 // Value for this node

+E element;

 Link next;

 // Point to next node in list

 // Constructors

-Link(const Elem& elemval, Link nextval =NULL)
+Link(const E& elemval, Link nextval =NULL)

 { element = elemval; next = nextval; }

 Link(Link nextval =NULL) { next = nextval; }

 void operator new(size_t) { // Overloaded new operator

 if (freelist == NULL) return ::new Link; // Create space

-Link<Elem> temp = freelist; // Can take from freelist
+Link<E> temp = freelist; // Can take from freelist

 freelist = freelist->next;

 return temp;

 // Return the link

-}

 // Overloaded delete operator

 void operator delete(void ptr) {

-((Link<Elem>)ptr)->next = freelist; // Put on freelist
+((Link<E>)ptr)->next = freelist; // Put on freelist

-freelist = (Link<Elem>)ptr;
+freelist = (Link<E>)ptr;

-}

 };

 // The freelist head pointer is actually created here

-template <typename Elem>
+template <typename E>

-Link<Elem> Link<Elem>::freelist = NULL;
+Link<E> Link<E>::freelist = NULL;

 '''

 Figure 4.11 Implementation for the Link class with a freelist.
 Note that the redefinition for new refers to ::new on the third line.
-This indicates that the standard C^{++} new operator is used, rather than the redefined new operator.
+This indicates that the standard C++ new operator is used, rather than the redefined new operator.
 If the colons had not been used, then the Link class new operator would be called, setting up an infinite recursion.
 The static declaration for member freelist means that all Link class objects share the same freelist pointer variable instead of each object storing its own copy.